TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

 For regression, splitting criterion becomes maximizing reduction in total sums-of-squared residuals in sons -- pick variable, cutoff, and conditional mean so as to minimize sums-of-squares.
 Typically has much lower granularity than regression methods.

+McNemar's test: is the proportion of errors different for class A vs class B. Equivalent to a sign test on dichotomous data.
+Want a p-value > cutoff.
+Can also use to compare two classifiers trained + tested with same datasets.
+Here, row1=nobs w/ classifier1 correct; row2=nobs w/ classifier1 wrong; col1=nobs w/ classifier2 correct; col2=nobs w/ classifer2 wrong; Only the active/inactive and inactive/active (misclass) counts are used in the calculation, so this is what is being compared.
+Typically like to have sum of counts in these two cells > 25!!!
+Otherwise a exact binomial test can be used.
+The null is about whether the types of errors are equal in probability. e.g. p(false.pos) == p(false.neg) for one classier; for 2 classifiers, compares (classifier1 wrong + classifer2 right cell) to (classifier1 right + classifier2 wrong cell) w/
+  null being that the proportion of errors (based on test-set) for the two classifiers is the same.

 ```
 library(rpart)